v1.0.0 · Open Source · MIT License

 Frequently asked questions

-Do I need all provider API keys to use this?
+Do I need all provider API keys?

 How accurate is the hallucination metric?

-Can I evaluate open-source/local models?
+Can I evaluate local or open-source models?

-Can I use my own dataset format?
+Can I upload my own dataset?

 How does the side-by-side comparison work?